Bringing rich, chocolatey goodness to desserts and tasty treats, cocoa powder is a great addition to pantries.

 - Cocoa powder should not be refrigerated or frozen.
 This will cause it to spoil faster.

 - Though rare, cocoa powder can mold or go rancid.
-You should check for any signs of spoilage prior to using.
+You should check for any signs of spoilage before use.

 Cocoa powder is a tasty baking ingredient with a long shelf life, so it will keep your treats rich and chocolatey for many years.